-To the ancient Romans, Peter was a criminal and was crucified at Nero’s Circus.
-The bodies of criminals were usually tossed into the Tiber or burned, not given a burial, but for the right price the body may have been given to friends to be buried in the red soil covered by a few slabs – just a pauper’s grave in a nearby necropolis.
-It was imperative that the location be kept secret, since the followers of Christ didn’t want the same fate as Peter, and yet it was secretly venerated.
+The ancient Romans considered Peter a criminal and they crucified him at Nero’s Circus.
+The bodies of criminals were usually tossed into the Tiber or burned – not given a burial.
+For the right price the body may have been given to friends to be buried in the red soil and covered by a few slabs – just a pauper’s grave in a nearby necropolis.
+It was imperative that the location be kept secret, since the followers of Christ didn’t want the same fate as Peter, so it certainly was venerated, although secretly.

-Ancient Romans cremated their dead and placed the ashes in urns placed in niches of houses with frescoed walls, windows and doors, and courtyards, and lanes in a necropolis or city of the dead.
-The families would visit these “houses” in their veneration of the dead.
+After ancient Romans cremated their dead they deposited the ashes into urns which were placed in niches of “houses” in a necropolis – or city of the dead.
+A necropolis was a neighborhood with winding lanes lined with the houses complete with frescoed walls, windows, doors, and courtyards.
+Roman families would visit these “houses” in their veneration of the dead.

-Late in the 2nd century, Christianity was more tolerated and Christians had a marble trophy monument, or Tropaion, built for the tomb of St. Peter within the pagan necropolis.
-It was a simple monument with a gable roof a back wall and 2 marble columns.
+Late in the 2nd century, Christianity was more tolerated and Christians placed a marble trophy monument, or Tropaion, over the tomb of St. Peter within the pagan necropolis.
+It was a simple monument with a gable roof, a back wall and 2 marble columns.
 Because his remains would not have been welcome in the pagan necropolis there wasn’t any Christian symbolism on it.
 It was still important that the location be kept private as tolerance of the followers of the Jesus could change with each emperor.

-When Constantine wanted to build a church over the place where the Apostle Peter was buried he had the wooden roofs removed from the “houses” in the necropolis which were then backfilled.
-Around the Tropaion a marble and porphyry box was built with a buttress wall holding it together.
-And this was all buried in the foundation of the first St. Peter’s.
+When Constantine wanted to build a church over the place where the Apostle Peter was buried he had the wooden roofs removed from the necropolis’s houses which were then backfilled.
+Around the Tropaion, a marble and porphyry box was built with a buttress wall holding it together.
+And this was all buried in the foundation of the first St. Peter’s Church.

-As archeologist dug under the foundations of both the present day St. Peter’s and the earlier St. Peter’s they discovered the ancient necropolis and carefully removed the backfill and discovered wonderfully preserved frescoes.
-The marble and porphyry box and marble columns were unearthed directly below the main altar of the Basilica.
+As archeologists dug under the foundations of both the present-day St. Peter’s and the earlier St. Peter’s they discovered the ancient buried necropolis and carefully removed the backfill to discover wonderfully preserved frescoes.
+The marble and porphyry box and marble columns were unearthed and the main altar of the Basilica was built directly overhead.
 We peered through windows into these “houses” and could see the frescoes and the marble Tropaion.

 Peter’s bones were not found in that vault, but instead hidden within the plastered and graffiti-marked buttress wall a small marble repository was discovered.
 The wall was covered with cryptograms – secret Christian symbols – and the words “Peter is within.”
-The bone fragments removed were caked in the red soil indicating that they had previously lain directly in the same earth of that necropolis.
-The bones were determined to have belonged to a strong, 60-70 year old man, dating back to the 1st century.
+The bone fragments removed were caked in red soil indicating that they had previously lain directly in the earth of that same necropolis.
+The bones were determined to have belonged to a strong, 60-70 year-old man, dating back to the 1st century.

 What a story!
 It was impressive!
 All of it!
 The Scavi Tour, the endeavors of the Vatican, the mystery!
 It was a highlight of our trip.